vitessio/website/content/en/docs/user-guides/schema-changes/unmanaged-schema-changes.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB
 ```
 In the above, we run a direct, synchronous, blocking `ALTER TABLE` statement.
-Knowing the table is in `commerce` keyspace, Vitess autodetects the relevant shards, and then autodetecs which is the `primary` server in each shard.
+Knowing the table is in `commerce` keyspace, Vitess autodetects the relevant shards, and then autodetects which is the `primary` server in each shard.
 It then directly invokes the `ALTER TABLE` statement on all shards (concurrently), and the `vtctlclient` command only returns when all are complete.

 Vitess will run some validations: